ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     **Geometry -> Editor -> Adaptive Parameters** tab in Ansys Motor-CAD 2024 R1

-Any parameter can be defined, with a Name, Value, and Description.
+Any parameter can be defined, with a name, value, and description.
 Parameters can be added within the Motor-CAD interface, or via Python script by using ``set_adaptive_parameter_value()`` from ``ansys.motorcad.core``: